 All control and limit loops are connected to the complementary output stage via an EXCLUSIVE OR gate, so that only one main loop, either voltage or current, and one of the limit loops is in control of the BOP output at any one time.
-The BOP output and limits can be programmed via a browser using the LAN interface.
-The output can also be adjusted over its full output range by a ±10 volt signal applied to the Rear Programming Connector as described in Section 3 of this manual.
-The limit control loops can be controlled by 0 to +10 volt signals as described in Section 3 of this manual.
-Without any remote limit control applied to the Rear Programming Connector the limits are set to approximately 110% of E_O MAX and I_O MAX.
+The BOP output and limits can be programmed via SCPI commands sent from a remote computer via either the GPIB or integral RS 232 interfaces included with Series BOP 2X-DG.
+The output can also be adjusted over its full output range by a ± 10 volt signal applied to the Rear Programming Connector as described in Section 3 of this manual.
+The limit control loops can be controlled by 0 to ± 10 volt signals as described in Section 3 of this manual.
+Without any remote limit control applied to the Rear Programming Connector the limits are set to approximately $\pm 10\%$ of $\pm 10\%$ MAX and $\pm 10\%$ MAX.